-There appear to be a number of policy options which could be examined in order to provide for the improved control of backland developments in Derby.
-These options include:
+If it is considered by the Planning Control Committee that additional powers are needed there appear to be a number of options which would provide for the improved control of backland developments in Derby.
+These options are:

-- 1. Use of the proposed Sustainable Design Supplementary Planning Document to expand upon existing Local Plan guidance for the development of backland sites - The development of new policies within the proposed LDF Core Strategy.
-These could include policies for different sorts of brownfield sites and policies to protect and/or improve the established character particular residential areas. - 3.
-The identification and declaration of 'Areas of Special Housing Character'.
+- 1. Use of the Sustainable Design Planning Document to expand upon the guidance for the development of backland sites - The development of policies within the LDF core strategy for different sorts of brownfield sites - this could enable the introduction of policies on housing mix and the protection of certain areas from backland development - 3.
+The declaration of 'Areas of Special Housing Character'.
 This is the approach adopted by East Hampshire District Council. - 4.
 Realignment of the boundary of public open spaces to include part of the gardens of adjacent residential property.

-The Commission was told that evidence would be needed to investigate and justify the adoption of any of these options.
-This will mean that they cannot be implemented without additional work by officers of the Community and Regeneration Department.
+The Commission was told that evidence would be needed to justify the adoption of any of these options.
+This will mean that they cannot be implemented without additional work by officers of the Community and Regeneration department and members of the Planning Control Committee.

-Resources have been identified as an issue within the Development Control and Plans and Policies teams and it is suggested that extra staff resources will be needed to develop and implement any initiatives proposed by the Planning and Transportation Commission.
+Resources have been identified as an issue within the Development Control and Plans and Policies teams and it is suggested that extra staff will be needed to implement any initiatives proposed by the Planning and Transportation Commission.

-7. Recommendations
+7. Draft Recommendations

-The recommendations are intended to address the issues identified as a consequence of the Commission's review.
+The draft recommendations are intended to address the issues identified as a consequence of the Commission's review.